 Assessment of Prior Learning (APL)

 Credits may be earned in some programs for college-level learning acquired through work or informal educational experiences.
-If interested in earning credits for prior learning, students must first meet with an academic counselor to evaluate if Assessment of Prior Learning (APL) is a viable option.
-The student and the academic counselor will review specific course syllabi to determine if the student has mastered the learning outcomes associated with the course(s).
-Once this determination has been made, the student will register for the free self-directed Portfolio Development Course.
-Students will begin the course by creating an alignment chart to aid in the completion of their portfolios.
-Students will then collect and digitize artifacts which demonstrate they have learned the course content.
-Complete portfolios will include critical reflection in which students articulate the connections among the artifacts and the learning objectives.
-Finally, students will submit their portfolios for faculty evaluation.
+If interested in earning credits for prior learning, the student must first meet with an academic advisor to evaluate if Assessment of Prior Learning (APL) is a viable option.
+The student and the academic advisor will review specific course syllabi to determine if the student has mastered the learning outcomes associated with the course(s).
+Once this determination has been made, the student will register for the free, self-directed Portfolio Development Course.
+The student will begin the course by creating an alignment chart to aid in the completion of the portfolio.
+The student will then collect and digitize artifacts which demonstrate that the student has learned the course content.
+Complete portfolios will include critical reflection in which students articulate the connections between the artifacts and the learning objectives.
+Finally, the student will submit the portfolio for faculty evaluation.
 Students are charged $100 for each portfolio submitted for review.
 Portfolio review costs are not covered by financial aid or other forms of tuition waivers.
 The credits earned through prior learning may not transfer directly to other colleges or universities.
 Prior learning credit cannot be applied to the Criminal Justice program.

 High School Articulation Agreements